-Mick Turey was accused to adding €1.50 to a fare, on the grounds that “this time a year, people pour sherry inta ould wans the way Cement Roadstone pour concrete”.
+Turey was accused of adding €1.50 to a fare, on the grounds that “this time a year, people pour sherry inta ould wans the way Cement Roadstone pour concrete”.

-When she queried the extra charge, Turey told retired national school teacher Mary Flannery, “‘You can’t be too careful this time a year missus”.
+When she queried the extra charge, Turey told retired national school teacher Mary Flannery, “‘You can’t be too careful this time a year missis”.

-Asked to explain what he meant, he replied, “No offence like, but it can take weeks to get a bad smell outta the car”.
+Asked to explain what that meant, he replied, “No offence like, but it can take a driver weeks to get a smell like that outta the car”.

-Turey had then told her ‘a cock and bull story’ about an old lady who was ‘caught short’ in the back of his car, the previous Christmas.
+Turey had then told her ‘a cock and bull story’ about an old lady who was ‘caught short’ in the back of his car, a week earlier.

 Asked by Justice Mary Devins if he remembered being fined for urinating in a public place two years ago, he replied “That’s all very well but you can’t take a powerhose to the inside of a cab the way you made me take one to the Famine monument.”

-Turey denied the incident led to him being known locally as ‘micturate’.
+Turey told the court that incident led to him being known locally as ‘micturate’.

 He was ordered to undergo psychiatric assessment by the court before sentencing.